ansys/pyturbowizard/tts_documentation/ConfigFile.md

     },
 ```

+Note: If ```workingDir``` is not set, the script will use the directory of the configuration file as fluent working directory.

 ### Cases
 Under the ``` cases ``` section different case setups can be specified for the script to run (different meshes etc.).